kapouer/matchdom/README.md

 Coerces value to type, or converts string to format.

 - as:null, as:undefined
-  returns null, or undefined, if value is falsey - otherwise returns value
+  returns null, or undefined, if value is false-ish - otherwise returns value
 - as:date, as:number
   return value as date, or number, or null if it cannot be converted
 - as:html